Bossman Beard Oil Kit

 The Best Beard Oils

 The first entry on our list of the best beard oils, Bossman is the real thing when it comes to beard care and their Beard Kit contains everything you need to keep your beard hair looking, feeling and smelling great.
-The kit is comprised of 3 parts: their renowned beard oil that softens the hair and moisturizes the skin beneath, their beard balm that encapsulates the hair trapping essential minerals and moisture and their “magic” scent which is a blend of patchouli oil, bergamont, and frankincense.
+The kit is comprised of 3 parts: their renowned beard oil that softens the hair and moisturizes the skin beneath, their beard balm that encapsulates the hair trapping essential minerals and moisture and their “magic” scent which is a blend of patchouli oil, bergamot, and frankincense.

 - Weight12.8 ounces